 Lumps & Bumps

 As with feeling 'off', lumps and bumps can be a common reaction to vaccinations in dogs.
 Following the vaccination, a small, firm bump may develop at the spot where the needle was injected into the skin or muscle, leaving the area somewhat tender.
 These bumps develop due to your dog's immune system rushing to resolve the localized irritation at the site.
-While this is a normal reaction, it's important to keep an eye on the area.
-The bump should not continue to grow, become inflamed, ooze or become more painful.
-If the lump does not clear over the course of a week, contact your vet.

-Any time that the skin is punctured there is a chance of infection.
+That said, any time that the skin is punctured there is a chance of infection.
 Be sure to keep an eye on the site where the injection was given.
 Look for signs of swelling, redness, discharge and pain.
 If left untreated, infected areas may lead to more serious conditions.
 If you notice the area becoming increasingly red or showing any of the symptoms listed above, contact your vet.